cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 ### Local Key

-Riak TS uses the local key when writing data to disk to determine how data is sorted within the partition.
+Riak TS uses the local key when writing data to disk to determine row uniqueness and how rows are sorted within the partition.
 The local key has to (at a minimum) have the same columns, in the same order, that are in the partition key.
 In our example DDL the local key is specified as:

 ``` StationId, ReadingTimeStamp ```